-Personal finances can be complicated, especially when you’re a federal employee with a robust benefits package that includes a FERS pension, survivor benefits, the Thrift Savings Plan, and life insurance, all of which require some type of financial decision making.
-And while OPM and your HR specialists do an excellent job of providing plenty of information, the responsibility of integrating your federal benefits into a customized financial plan is yours alone.
+Personal finances can be complicated, especially when you’re a federal employee with a robust benefits package that includes a FERS pension, survivor benefits, the Thrift Savings Plan, and life insurance.
+And while OPM and your HR specialists provide plenty of information, the responsibility of integrating your federal benefits into a customized financial plan is yours alone.

-And while some federal employees relish in the process of budgeting, creating a customized investment portfolio, and reviewing tax law changes, the thought of creating a tailored financial plan can be overwhelming for many.
-It is this select group of federal employees that it often makes sense to consider hiring a financial advisor.
+Even though some federal employees may relish the process of budgeting, managing investments, and reviewing tax law changes, the thought of creating a financial plan can be overwhelming for many.
+It is for this select group that it makes sense to consider hiring a financial advisor.

-So, if you’re one of those federal employees who feel overwhelmed or confused by your finances, then here are three reasons it is often a good idea to hire a financial planner.
+So, if you’re one of those federal employees who feel overwhelmed, stressed, or confused by your finances, then here are three reasons it is often a good idea to hire a financial planner.

 1. Help With A Comprehensive Plan

-Although many federal employees believe that financial planners purely manage investments, investment management is often just one piece of an overall plan.
-In fact, when working with an advisor, you will typically receive an initial plan that aims to synthesize all the major areas of your financial life to help you reach your short and long-term goals.
-These areas often include your assets, liabilities, cash flow, insurances, estate, taxes, and federal employee benefits.
-Hence, the most significant benefit financial planners can offer to their clients is helping them develop a holistic personal financial plan that supports their life goals.
+Although many federal employees believe that financial planners purely manage investments, this is often just one piece of an overall plan.
+When working with an advisor, the primary focus should be to create an initial plan that synthesizes the major areas of your financial life so that all your resources support you in reaching your short- and long-term goals.
+When creating your financial plan, the areas reviewed should include your assets, liabilities, cash flow, insurance, estate, taxes, and federal employee benefits.

 2. Help You Avoid Mistakes

-For example, some federal employees may decide not to elect the FERS survivor benefit because they want to maximize their FERS pension and thus avoid the costs of electing the benefit.
+For example, some federal employees may decide not to elect the FERS survivor benefit because they want to maximize their FERS pension and avoid the 5-10% reduction cost of the benefit.
 However, they may not realize that in order for their spouse to maintain FEHB coverage if they were to die, the spouse must be entitled to a survivor benefit.
 Avoiding this mistake alone could save a federal employee’s spouse tens of thousands of dollars in healthcare costs.

 Another common mistake that can easily be avoided with the help of an advisor is aligning investments with the goal’s time horizon.
 For instance, a federal employee may have their entire TSP invested in the C fund, which worked wonderfully throughout their working years but then they fail to trim the risk of their portfolio back as retirement approaches.
 This could be a devastating mistake if a significant downturn in the market were to occur within a couple of years of retirement.

-Again, this is another error that, if avoided, could save a federal retiree tens if not hundreds of thousands of dollars.
-And these are just a couple of the many missteps I have seen federal employees avoid by working with a qualified financial planner.
+Again, this is another error that, if avoided, could save a federal retiree tens if not hundreds of thousands of dollars and, more importantly, could be the difference between thriving in retirement and merely surviving.

 3. Save You Time

-If you don’t work with a financial advisor, will you build a financial plan for yourself?
-As we previously covered, creating a comprehensive financial plan requires understanding multiple disciplines.
+If you don’t work with a financial advisor, will you build a plan for yourself?
+Creating a comprehensive financial plan requires understanding multiple disciplines.
 So, if your strategy will consist of a combination of winging it and Google, do you want or have the time to spend hours researching financial questions and evaluating your options?
 Truth be told, depending on your financial acumen, you might spend hours just looking up definitions and trying to decipher your financial documents.

 Moreover, proper financial planning is not a one-time event.
-Once you create your initial financial plan, you should review your progress periodically to ensure your plan’s accuracy
+Once you create your initial plan, you should review your progress periodically to ensure your plan’s accuracy and ongoing appropriateness.

 Although some of the benefits, such as less stress and avoiding errors, are difficult to quantify, there are many measurable benefits of working with an advisor, reducing taxes, increasing the long-term performance of your investments, and saving time, being a few.

-And while many federal employees get by just fine without the help of an advisor, if you are feeling overwhelmed or confused by your finances or looming financial decisions, you should consider working with a financial planner.
+And while many federal employees get by just fine without the help of an advisor, if you are feeling overwhelmed, unsure, or stressed by your finances or looming financial decisions, you should consider working with a financial planner.

 If you do decide to work with a financial planner, finding one doesn’t have to be a daunting task.
 You can find potential advisors using the directory of the National Association of Personal Financial Advisors or the XY Planning Network, both of which are membership groups of fee-only advisors.